Space-oblique Mercator projection: Projection description

 The space-oblique Mercator projection provides continual, nearly conformal mapping of the swath sensed by a satellite.
 Scale is true along the ground track, varying 0.01 percent within the normal sensing range of the satellite.
 Conformality is correct within a few parts per million for the sensing range.
 Distortion is essentially constant along lines of constant distance parallel to the ground track.
-The space-oblique Mercator is the only projection presented that takes the rotation of Earth into account.
+The space-oblique Mercator is the only projection which takes the rotation of Earth into account.

 Equations

 The forward equations for the Space-oblique Mercator projection for the sphere are as follows: